katharinalisalin/demo-bug-template/docs/contributing/index.md

 effectively address the needs of all our users, evaluate requests, and fix bugs, we maintainers need to put in a lot of work.

 Our community is pretty big and includes many active users who open new discussions or issues multiple times a day, filling the [issue tracker] or the [discussion board] with a lot of valuable knowledge.
 As such, we consider our issue tracker and discussion board to be a knowledge base that is an important addition to our [documentation], and brings value to both new and experienced users of Material for MkDocs.

-## Before contributing

-To ensure that our issue tracker and discussion board remain __structured__, __searchable__ and __easy to follow__, it is mandatory to ensure you are contributing in the right context before submitting an issue, opening a discussion or commenting on existing discussions or subpages.

-### Before submitting an issue, review:

-- Am I using the appropriate issue template for my request, report, or contribution?
-LINKS
-- Have I checked if a similar issue or request has already been submitted?
-- Did I fill out every field as requested?
-- Did I provide all additional information others might need to comprehend my request?

-### Before asking a question, reconsider:

-- Is there an open discussion on the topic of my request?
-- Does my question fit the direction of the discussion, or should I open a new discussion?
-- Does my question leave room for discussion, or should it be a bug report?                         anpassen
-- Did I provide the community with all the necessary information to comprehend my question?
-- Have I checked if my question has been answered before?

-### Before leaving a comment, rethink:

-- Is my comment directly related to the topic of this page, e.g., blog post or discussion?
-- Is it a comment or a request?
-- Should I use the discussion board for my request or comment instead?
-- Does my comment add value to the conversation?
-- Is my comment respectful and constructive?

-!!! warning "Issues are permanent"

-    Please note that everything you write is permanent and will remain for everyone to read in this project for ever.
-Therefore, be nice, follow our contribution guidelines and comply with our Code of Conduct.

 ## How to contribute